Coalition of the willing (Russo-Ukrainian war): Membership

-The group consists largely of European and Commonwealth countries (see infobox Allies).

-Australia was not represented at the 10 April 2025 meeting (see §).

-Starmer publicly announced Japan had joined the Coalition of the Willing on 15 March 2025, however Japan did not joined a high-level coalition meeting until 13 August, when Shigeru Ishiba, Prime Minister of Japan joined the 7th CoW meeting (leaders) by video conference.
+As of January 2026, the official list of members has not been disclosed.
+The group consists largely of European and Commonwealth countries.
+Australia was not represented at the 10 April 2025 meeting.
+Starmer publicly announced Japan had joined the coalition of the willing on 15 March 2025, however Japan did not join a high-level coalition meeting until 13 August, when Shigeru Ishiba, Prime Minister of Japan, joined the 7th CoW leaders meeting by video conference.
 He also attended the next two virtual meetings.
 Despite being represented in the virtual meeting on 15 March, and the 10 May meeting, New Zealand was not represented in subsequent 27 March and 10 April meetings.

+At the 13 July 2026 Coalition meeting in Paris, the following countries were represented: